-23 In 2005, the new paragraph 3 of Article 68 of the revised Cotonou Agreement extended to "post conflict and post natural disaster ACP States" the more favourable treatment in the allocation of resources, as already established for least developed, landlocked and island countries because of their extreme dependence on exports (ACP-EC Council of Ministers, 2005).
-This extension also regards eligibility for FLEX support, as regulated in the 2008 FLEX revision (ACP-EC Council of Ministers, 2008; European Commission, 2007).
+24 In 2005, the new paragraph 3 of Article 68 of the revised Cotonou Agreement extended to "post conflict and post natural disaster ACP States" the more favourable treatment in the allocation of resources, as already established for least developed, landlocked and island countries because of their extreme dependence on exports (ACP-EC Council of Ministers, 2005).
+This extension also regards eligibility for FLEX support, as regulated in the 2008 FLEX revision (ACP-EC Council of Ministers, 2008; Commission of the European Communities 2007).